karayamanemre/kanban-board/README.md

 # Kanban Board

-> Simple Kanban Board built with Vanilla JavaScript.
+> A simple Kanban Board built with Vanilla JavaScript.
 You can add, drag, drop, and delete items from the board and save it using the local storage.

 ## Built With